DEV-DIBSTER/Arduino-Projects/README.md

 # Arduino-Projects
 Arduino Projects from this School Year.
+Projects are built via the normal Arduino kit.